Ivan Polunin: Career

 Polunin authored texts on botany including the Plants & Flowers of Singapore and a counterpart edition on Malaysia.
 He also contributed to various publications and academic studies including The William Farquhar Collection of Natural History Drawings.

 Polunin retired as Associate Professor in 1980.
 He continued to collect Asian ceramics, and made an extensive study of fireflies.
 He was fondly remembered by friends and colleagues as "the Father of Fireflies".
-He wrote a book documenting his work, which is as yet unpublished.

-Polunin died in 2010.
+Death

+Polunin died his home in Singapore on 21 December 2010, aged 90. he was survived by his Chinese Singaporean wife of Hakka Malaysian Chinese descent, Fam Siew Yin (born 1922), the older sister of Michael Fam and cousin of Elizabeth Choy, and two daughters Nadya, a radiologist, and Olga, an artist.

 Many of his papers and images have been archived at the Institute of South Asian Studies.
+His wife Fam outlived him by seven years, only to pass away in 2019, aged 97.